greenpro/sac_launch/launch/README.md

 This file holds the launch files for the project.

 ## Files
+### api.launch
+* This file will launch all of the required projects to run the system as a whole with the API controller.

+### custom.launch
+* This file will launch all of the required projects to run the system as a whole with the Custom controller.

-### scorbot.launch
+### towers.launch
-* This file will launch all of the required projects to run the system as a whole.
+* This file will launch all of the required projects to run the system as a whole with the Towers of Hanoi controller.

 ### scorbot_rpi.launch
 * This file will launch all of the required projects to run the system as a whole on the RPi.